carlytaylor0017/csk/README.md

 ## Question <a name="Question"></a>

-Can I build a model that can correctly classify organic chemistry molecules?
+Can I build a model that can correctly classify images of chemical structures?

 ## Introduction <a name="Introduction"></a>

 ### Skeletal Formulas <a name="skeletal_formulas"></a>

 The skeletal formula of a chemical species is a type of molecular structural formula that serves as a shorthand representation of a molecule's bonding and contains some information about its molecular geometry.
 It is represented in two dimensions, and is usually hand-drawn as a shorthand representation for sketching species or reactions.
 This shorthand representation is particularly useful in that carbons and hydrogens, the two most common atoms in organic chemistry, don't need to be explicitly drawn.
-These structural formulas contain the same information that the SMILES strings contain, but are depicted in a different way.

 **Table 1**: Examples of different chemical species' names, molecular formulas and skeletal formulas